Riley-Py/UWaterloo-Work/SCI 238/Summary Notes/Chapter 2/Notes.md

 	- New/full moon occurs when Moon is close to a node
 - *Saros cycle* - every 18 years, 11 1/3 days, eclipses will reoccur
 	- Used to predict when an eclipse will occur
+- *Apparent retrograde motion*- planets going westward for a few weeks, instead of eastward